 However, sometimes certain alterations have to be made when you customize your desktop website version to a mobile one – some things get “lost in translation” and the user experience gets “smaller”, which means that starting with the larger form will eventually lead to losing crucial information in the process.

 When launching a website and choosing between mobile-first design and standard responsive design, it is obvious that you have to carefully study all the pros and cons of both of them.
 We compiled a list of the advantages and disadvantages of each – take a look.

 - With so much information spread around, users crave platforms with understandable content and sharp design.
 The mobile-first approach requires the content to be as condensed as possible which makes it the touchstone of the website, meeting people’s need for digestible and concise format.

 - Since younger generations are tapping into the digital market, they start to dictate the trends.
-Millennials and use smartphones the most, and ignoring the needs of such a large audience is a crime.
-A business that charms an audience that gradually becomes the main consumer of all goods across the globe has chances to grow much faster. are two of the generations that
+Millennials and Generation Z are two of the generations that use smartphones the most, and ignoring the needs of such a large audience is a crime.
+A business that charms an audience that gradually becomes the main consumer of all goods across the globe has chances to grow much faster.

 - Mobile websites have simpler code and generally are faster to download and work with due to the smaller screen size and less content, which means there are fewer bugs and errors that can arise in the process.

 - User experience can be customized for mobile devices specifically, and then, if needed, loaded with additional content and scaled up for their desktop or tablet versions.
 Mobile-first design allows you to gradually develop the user experience in a way that corresponds to the given screen size.